-When the projects feature is enabled by a developer, a project bar is displayed at the bottom of the CMS window.
+When the projects feature has been enabled by an administrator, a project bar is displayed at the bottom of the CMS window.

 When you first access the edit view with the projects feature enabled, no project is selected in the project bar.
-When you select a project, it is preselected the next time you open the user interface.
+When a project has been selected, it is preselected the next time you open the user interface.

 If you select the option None (use primary drafts), you can work with content items as usual without associating them with any projects.

 From the context menu on the project bar, you can create, rename and delete projects.

 If an active project is deleted, the project bar turns red.
 Associated items are not deleted but are no longer associated with a project.